Frequently asked questions

 What should I do when visiting the hairdresser?

 During hair treatments, always cover your abutment.
-You may use the special abutment cover provided with your sound processor.
+You can use the special abutment cover provided with your sound processor.
 Make sure to protect or remove your sound processor during visits to the hairdresser or when applying hair products.
 You should also cover your abutment when using hair gel or hair spray.

 Can Ponto activate security alarms at airports?

-Download the MRI/Security control information card
+Download the MRI/Security Control information card

 Are there any weather conditions I need to be aware of?